Earl Riley

-Earl Riley (February 18, 1890 – August 17, 1965) was an Oregon politician and businessman, and mayor of Portland, Oregon, United States, from 1941–1949.
+Robert Earl Riley (February 18, 1890 – August 17, 1965), better known as "Earl Riley", was an Oregon politician and businessman, and mayor of Portland, Oregon, United States, from 1941–1949.

+Early life, education, and early career

-He was born Robert Earl Riley on February 18, 1890, in Portland, Oregon, to Harriett Miranda (Richardson) and Lester N. Riley.
+Riley was born on February 18, 1890, in Portland, Oregon, to Harriett Miranda (Richardson) and Lester N. Riley.
 His father was a fire bureau captain and his grandfather ran a tannery at Multnomah Stadium (now Providence Park).

-School and early career

 Riley graduated from the Portland Academy in 1907, attended Oregon State College 1908–1910, and later the Holmes Business College in Portland.
 As a second lieutenant he served at the 4th Officers Training School 1918–1919.
 He was the superintendent of the Columbia Engine Works machine shop 1919–1931.

 Civil Service Commission and City Council

 Riley's political career began with appointment in 1928 to Portland's civil service commission, on which he served through 1930.
 Two years later, while he was serving as a partner in a tire company, he was named to fill a vacancy on the city council.
 He served on the council as commissioner of finance from 1930–1940.